OpenFn/language-primero/README.md

 ## Primero API Versions

+### Adaptor for Primero v2.0
+This documentation outlines the functions available for Primero `v2.0` in the main branch.
+The API documentation is available at: https://github.com/primeroIMS/primero/blob/development_v2/README.md

 ### Adaptor for Primero v1.0 still available on the `v1` branch.

 `v1.0.7` of this adaptor was built for the Primero `v1.1` API: https://github.com/OpenFn/language-primero/blob/v1/README.md